Micromechanical Flying Insect

 The Micromechanical Flying Insect (MFI) is a miniature UAV (unmanned aerial vehicle) composed of a metal body, two wings, and a control system.
 Launched in 1998, it is currently being researched at University of California, Berkeley.
 The MFI is among a group of UAVs that vary in size and function.
 The MFI is proving to be a practical approach for specific situations.
 The US Office of Naval Research and Defense Advanced Research Project Agency are funding the project.
 The Pentagon hopes to use the robots as covert "flies on the wall" in military operations.
 Other prospective uses include space exploration and search and rescue.

 Comparison with other UAVs

 There are a variety of UAVs that perform different operations.
-The MFI is of greatest potential use to the United States Military.
+The MFI may be of potential use to the United States Military.
 There are currently various UAVs in this field that perform tasks such as gaining battlefield intelligence or being a decoy for potential missiles.
 In respect to gaining battlefield intelligence there are many drones in use by the military to execute different missions.
 The US Military is constantly upgrading to stealthier UAVs that can perform more missions while remaining virtually undetected.
 Essential qualifications for a military grade UAV include: